Installation

 First of all, the performance and durability of such an installation are significantly lower than when the effluents are pretreated directly in the planted filters.
 In fact, wastewater remains in a confined anaerobic space (without oxygen), which makes it septic and difficult to treat.

 In addition, this does not eliminate the major drawback of traditional solutions: the tank!
 And, yes, that is what is responsible for the secondary sludge that must be treated at a wastewater treatment plant.
 Did you know that a wastewater treatment plant cannot accommodate more than two emptying trucks per day?
 Beyond that, the plant is suffocated and heavy electricity-consuming steps (intensive aeration) must be taken to restart it.
-Pit sludge, called “human waste” in sanitation vocabulary, is a big problem for communities.
-Specific centres will emerge to treat it, perhaps near you… Ideas are being sought on the side of phyto-purification: plants are being called upon once more, essentially with very short rotation coppice (VSRC) willows.
+Tank sludge, called “emptying matter” in sanitation vocabulary, is a big problem for communities.
+Specific plants will emerge to treat it, perhaps near you… Ideas are being sought regarding phyto-purification: plants are being called upon once more, essentially with very short rotation coppice (VSRC) willows.